vidushi0204/Language-Classifier/README.md

-# CNN for Handwritten Script Classification into 8 Indian Languages
+# Neural Networks for Handwritten Script Classification into 8 Indian Languages

 ## Objective

-The objective of this project is to develop and optimize a **Convolutional Neural Network (CNN)** to classify handwritten scripts from **8 Indian languages**.
-The CNN is trained on labeled image data and tested for its ability to accurately predict the script category for unseen images.
-The model achieved **86% accuracy** on the test set.
+The objective of this project is to develop and optimize a **basic Neural Network** and a **Convolutional Neural Network (CNN)** to classify handwritten scripts from **8 Indian languages**.
+The NNs are trained on labeled image data and tested for their ability to accurately predict the script category for unseen images.

 ## CNN Model Structure and Hyperparameters